Gas network codes

-The Network Code on Interoperability and Data Exchange Rules aligns the complex technical procedures used by network operators within the EU, and possibly with those used by network operators in the Energy Community and other countries neighbouring the EU.
+The network code on interoperability and data exchange rules coordinates the complex technical procedures used by network operators within the EU and possibly with those used by network operators in the Energy Community and other countries neighbouring the EU.

-The Network Code on Gas Balancing of Transmission Networks sets out gas balancing rules including the responsibilities of transmission system operators and users.
-It has applied since 1 October 2015.
+The network code on gas balancing of transmission networks sets out gas balancing rules, including the responsibilities of transmission system operators and users.

-The Network Code on Capacity Allocation Mechanisms in Gas Transmission Systems requires gas grid operators to use harmonised auctions when selling access to pipelines.
+The network code on capacity allocation mechanisms in gas transmission systems requires gas grid operators to use harmonised auctions when selling access to pipelines.
 These auctions sell the same product at the same time and according to the same rules across the EU.
-It has applied since 1 November 2015.

-The European Commission's rules on congestion management procedures aim to reduce congestion in gas pipelines.
-They require companies to make use of their reserved capacity or risk losing it.
-Unused capacity is placed back on the market.
+The Commission's rules on congestion management procedures aim to reduce congestion in gas pipelines.
+Companies are required to make use of their reserved capacity or risk losing it, while unused capacity should be placed back on the market.

-- Commission Decision on the establishment of the annual priority lists for the development of network codes and guidelines for 2017 (2017/89/EU)
+- Decision on the establishment of the 2018 annual priority list for the development of network codes and guidelines (2018/496/EU)